 jobd: an alternative to Gearman, created primarily for PHP applications

-I'm a core backend developer and sysadmin in some large PHP project.
-In this project, we have a couple dozens of servers, and we need to launch many kinds of background and foreground tasks on them.
-And to do that right, we need a task queue daemon.
+I'm a core backend developer and sysadmin in one large project.
+In this project, backend is written in PHP, we have a couple dozens of servers and we need to launch many kinds of background and foreground tasks on them.
+To do that right, we need a task queue daemon.
 Something like Gearman.

 Actually, for many years, we used to use Gearman.

-We had to have a giant wrapper around its API to make it suit our needs.
-(As just one example of many, Gearman doesn't have built-in support for logging failed tasks to be investigated and relaunched in future).
+We had to have a giant wrapper around its API to make it suitable for our needs.

-Finally I gave up on it and decided to write my own task queue daemon, specifically designed for our needs.
+Finally I gave up on it and decided to write my own task queue daemon.
 A few days later, first somewhat working version of jobd appeared.

 Few days more, and we started testing it in production and quickly migrated all our tasks from Gearman to jobd.
-It' simple, stable, efficient and fast.
+It's simple, stable, efficient and "just works".

 jobd – jobd and its documentation